tannazmo/School_District_Analysis/README.md

 After we replaced the math and reading scores for THS, we see that it is not affecting any other place, and just the THS 9th grade for math and reading.

 ### Scores by School Spending
-THS ‘s budget per student falls into the $631-645 band So we now look at how the spending was affected before and after the replacement.
+THS's budget per student falls into the $631-645 band So we now look at how the spending was affected before and after the replacement.

 Before